vilkoos/CTWdata/README.md

 ---------

-# Example of ctw.csv use
+## Example of ctw.csv use

-In ctw_example_using_Python.ipynb you can find an example of how the ctw.csv data can be used for data analysis in Python.
+The file ctw_example_using_Python.ipynb gives an example of how the ctw.csv data can be used for data analysis in Python.
+**Note that this file is viewable on gitHub.**